Lbelus/solana-test-dev/simple_token_transfer/README.md

 # solana-test-dev
-Creating accounts, minting tokens and realising an exhnage between account
+Creating accounts, minting tokens and realising an exhange between account.

-### create your container
+### Create your container

 Generate the image;
 ```bash